arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ### Next Steps

-Now that you have learned to design and build a tank level monitoring system with Opta™ using Modbus RTU protocol and Cloud-based platform for on demand remote actuation, explore the possibilities to scale further by integrating as a part of the manufacturing and maintenance system.
+Now that you have learned how to design and build a tank level monitoring system with Opta™, using the Modbus RTU protocol and the Arduino IoT Cloud platform for on demand remote actuation, you can explore the possibilities to scale your projects further, by integrating Opta as a part of a manufacturing or maintenance system.